ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 ![html stream data](html_stream.png)

 Awesome, we made an HTML *app* that connects to a BLE scale and streams the readings to the screen!
+You can view the HTML [here](etekcity_nutrition_scale.html) (you may need to save the link as HTML)

 As mentioned, Safari doesn't support these features.
-I was able to successfully use the browser [nuviu](https://www.nuviu-browser.com) on iOS to use Web Bluetooth
+I was able to the iOS browser [nuviu](https://www.nuviu-browser.com) to use Web Bluetooth

-It's nice to have that option, but between requesting someone download a relatively unknown browser and the Web Bluetooth security features making the experience a little tedious, we could try building a native app
+It's nice to have that option, but between requesting someone download a relatively unknown browser and the security features making the experience a little tedious, we could try building a native app

 ## Swift app